ksu-cs-textbooks/intro-python-v2/content/01-basic-python/03-print-statement/_index.md

 * **statement**: A **statement** refers to a piece of code that performs an action, but doesn't result in any value.
 Most complete lines of code are considered statements.
 * **expression**: An **expression**, on the other hand, is a piece of code that, when evaluated, will result in a value that can be used or stored.
 An expression can even contain multiple expressions inside of it!

-Now that we have learned a few of the important terms used in programming, we can start to discuss the various statements in Python.
+We'll use these terms to help us understand different parts of the code in our programs.
+Now that we've covered them them, we can start to discuss the various statements in Python.

 The first statement that we'll cover in the Python programming language is the `print(expression)` statement.
 This statement is used to display output to the user via the terminal.
 So, when Python runs this statement, it will evaluate the `expression` to a single value, and then print that value to the terminal.